 Movie Titles: M

-Dark, unsettling film noir about young factory worker Trevor Reznik (sounding a bit like Nine Inch Nails frontman Trent Reznor, no?), who, horrifyingly emaciated and admitting to not having slept for a full year (nor eaten, one would assume), starts communicating with a dangerous-looking stranger whose actual existence is questionable.
-Unlike other "What's the secret?" movies, while The Machinist lets… read more!
+Dark, unsettling film noir about young factory worker Trevor Reznik (sounding a bit like Nine Inch Nails frontman Trent Reznor, no?), who, horrifyingly emaciated and not having slept for a full year (nor eaten, one would assume), starts communicating with a dangerous-looking stranger whose actual existence is questionable.
+Unlike other "What's the secret?" movies, while The Machinist lets on that… read more!

 Someone in the New York Public Schools system came up with the curious but laudable idea of forcing all the district's fifth graders to go through ballroom dance training, with the top schools competing annually for a coveted trophy.
 Because this is New York, you have literally thousands of kids from all ethnic and economic backgrounds trying to out-dance each… read more!

-At 70, George Miller returns to the movie franchise he abandoned 30 years ago, and shows all these whippersnappers how film action is properly done.
-With Mel Gibson now aged out of the Max Rockatansky role, a nearly silent Tom Hardy takes over, and the film picks up at an indiscriminate time after events of the previous Mad Max installments.
-The… read more!
+At 70, George Miller returns to the movie franchise he abandoned 30 years ago, and shows all these whippersnappers how action movies are properly done.
+With Mel Gibson now aged out of the Max Rockatansky role, a nearly mute Tom Hardy takes over, and the film picks up at an indiscriminate time after the events of previous Mad Max installments.… read more!

 Actors Jon Favreau and Vince Vaughn team up for the first time since the indie film Swingers (written by Favreau) turned them into stars.
 Both have gained an alarming amount of weight in the 5 years since Swingers, and now they play a couple of lunkheads who are hired by mob boss Peter Falk to participate in a marginally dangerous… read more!